Compactifications of moduli spaces of K3 surfaces with a nonsymplectic involution: Kulikov models of K3 surfaces with a nonsymplectic involution

 \subsection{Models for $\oT$ with $\mg\ge2$, excluding $(10,8,0)$}

 We use the reduction from the $\mg=1$ case given in Section~\ref{sec:heegner}.
-The lattice is obtained from the lattice $\oT' = \hS'=(10+\mk,10-\mk,1)$ by a chain of $\mg-1$ standard moves.
-The set of possible monodromy invariants $\lambda\in\oT$ lie in th fundamental chamber for $\oT$ which is a face of the fundamental chamber for~$\oT'$, obtained by setting some of the lengths $\ell_i$ with $i>2\mk$ to zero.
+The lattice is obtained from the lattice $\oT' = \hS'=(10+\mk,10-\mk,1)$ by a chain of $\mg-1$ Heegner $(-1,-1)$ moves.
+The set of possible monodromy invariants $\lambda\in\oT$ lie in the fundamental chamber for $\oT$ which is a face of the fundamental chamber for~$\oT'$, obtained by setting some of the lengths $\ell_i$ with $i>2\mk$ to zero.

 By Theorem~\ref{thm:special-fibration} the $\ias$ for $\oT$ is obtained from the $\ias$ for $\oT'$ by descending $(\mg-1)$ pairs of $I_1$ singularities in the interiors of the hemispheres symmetrically to the equator, to a side of type E1 of Lemma~\ref{lem:equatorial-toric} with odd equatorial behavior, to get an $I_{2(\mg-1)}$ singularity with monodromy rays parallel to the equator.